 Generally, low and alt doc home loans might suit the following borrowers:

 If you are self-employed you know how much you earn over the course of the year and you know how much spare cash you have in your budget each month to dedicate to your home loan repayment.
 However, if you have only been in business for a few years or your income appears inconsistent because you run your business to be tax effective instead of to turn over high profits on paper, then you can benefit from self-certifying that you are able to service a loan.

 As an investor you may not have a regular income or employment history if you rely on your investment income.
 However, if you are in the market for a new investment property then you can use a low doc loan to help make your next investment a reality.
 If you are an investor looking at applying for a low doc loan also keep in mind that the rent you receive from your investment properties is not included on your BAS turnover so you will need to make sure the income you are assessed by is high enough.

-What documents will I need for a low doc home loan?
+What documents will I need for a low or alt doc home loan?

 Registered business name and NZBN

 Because a low or alt doc loan takes into account income made by you through your business, your lender will want information about your business, including your registered business name and New Zealand Business Number (NZBN).

 Self-verified income declaration

 Where you don’t need to provide payslips or tax returns with a low or alt doc doc loan, you will need to sign a statement verifying that you earn the amount you say that you earn, and that you can afford the loan.